Find answers to your questions below.

 - Fraternity and sorority students are more active on campus and in community activities.
 Upon graduation, these members are also more likely to get involved in volunteer and charitable organizations.

 Academic success is a key component to fraternity and sorority life.
 All fraternities and sororities at MU place a value on the academic success of their members.
-A few of the ways that Greek organizations support the academics of their members is through minimum grade requirements for holding an office and being initiated into the chapter, study halls, along with workshops on study skills, test taking and time management.
-In support of these academic efforts, the Greek Life Office compiles academic information for organizations each semester if the proper materials have been submitted.
+A few of the ways that fraternities and sororities support the academics of their members is through minimum grade requirements for holding an office and being initiated into the chapter, study halls, along with workshops on study skills, test taking and time management.
+In support of these academic efforts, the Office of Fraternity & Sorority Life compiles academic information for organizations each semester if the proper materials have been submitted.
 Chapters use academic information to assist students and to set minimum qualifications for initiation, room assignments, and/or eligibility for officer elections.
 It is important to note that the average GPA collectively for fraternity/sorority members traditionally exceeds 3.0, so students are encouraged to achieve the highest GPA possible for the best opportunity of membership.

 Costs for joining a fraternity or sorority vary by chapter.
 If the chapter possesses a chapter house, costs are fairly comparable to living in a residence hall at MU.
 Contracts of chapters with housing typically include room and board, as well as social fees, local and national dues, and some incidentals.
 Costs are paid directly to the fraternity/sorority.
 Most chapters offer payment plans for students, and scholarships may be available within the individual chapters as well.
 The University does not have a role in this process; the student deals directly with the chapter.
 It is important that the student asks questions so that they are able to understand where the money is going.